daveabrock/daveabrock.github.io/_posts/2020-06-18-reduce-mental-energy-with-c-sharp.markdown

 ### With-expressions

-Much of your data is immutable, so if you wanted to create a new object with much, but not all, of the same data, you would do something like this (your use cases would be much more complicated, hopefully).
+Much of your data is immutable, so if you wanted to create a new object with much, but not all, of the same data, you ~~would do something like this (your use cases would be much more complicated, hopefully)~~ are probably used to doing something like this in regular C# 8.

 ```csharp
 var developer1 = new Developer("Dave", "Brock", "C#");